alexnm/house-moldovan-blog/src/posts/romania/camping-bucura.md

 ### Day 1 - Retezat Peak

 After enjoying the morning sun and having breakfast by the tent, we decided to hike on the yellow line trail.
 The trail starts from Bucura and ends on the Retezat peak at 2482m.

-The hike takes 2 to 3 hours one way and has about 600 meters of vertical gain.
+{% trackDetailsEn "9.5km", "716m", "6h" %}
+{% paths "bg" "br" "ba" %}
+{% endtrackDetailsEn %}

 The first part is pretty relaxing, as you pass by Lake Bucurel towards Tăul Porții.
 This is one of the most beautiful lakes in the entire Bucura glacier valley.